lizmat/REPL/README.md

   * Provided better documented and better maintainable code that is based on "modern" Raku (done)

-  * Provide a way to support specific commands and their actions so that we don't need any REPL helper modules, but provide an API to provide additional functionality.
+  * Provide a way to support specific commands and their actions so that we don't need any REPL helper modules, but provide an API to provide additional functionality (done)

   * Once the API for customization is more stable, replace the REPL code in Rakudo with the code in this module.